QingliangLi/d3workshop/README.md

 <script src="https://d3js.org/d3-array.v2.min.js"></script>
 ```

+#### Version Note
+We're using D3 version 5.
+Most of the v5 examples are written in something called [Observable notebooks](https://observablehq.com/) (think of it like Jupyter Notebooks for JavaScript).
+The syntax for Observable notebooks is slightly different than what you would use for HTML.
+Most of the other examples on the web are for v3 or v4.
+Ideally, you'll want to look for examples using v4 or v5 on the web.
+There were some breaking changes made in the conversion from v3 to v4.
+Its not impossible to figure out but its just another hurdle for you.

-### Graph setup
+### HTML setup
 Let's take a quick peek at our HTML file.
 Its pretty bare bones.
 The things to note are:
 - we load two JavaScript files `urls.js` and `sortable.js`
 - we load one CSS file `bar.css`
-- we make a JavaScript call to a function `createChart()` which will render our chart for us inside the body tag.
+- we make a function call `createChart()` which will create our chart for us within the `<body>` tags

 ```html
 <!DOCTYPE html>